haonguyenthai/Breast-Cancer-Multimodal-Imaging-Dataset/README.md

 VinDr-Mammo	5,000	20,000	DICOM	N/A	2022	A large-scale benchmark dataset for CAD in full-field digital mammography	Download here
 INBreast	115	410	N/A	N/A	2012	INbreast: toward a full-field digital mammographic database	Contact the authors
 MIAS	N/A	322	PGM	1.5GB	2015	MIAS database v1.21	Download here
-Breast Tumor Mammography Dataset for Computer Vision	N/A	3,383	JPG	103.49MB	2024	N/A	Download here
+Breast Tumor Mammography Dataset for CV	N/A	3,383	JPG	103.49MB	2024	N/A	Download here

 Summaries
 	•	CBIS-DDSM: Annotated mammograms for classification, calcification detection, and mass segmentation.